Meet the Senior Team

 An active sports man all his life with a passion for fishing, mountain biking and road cycling, he is qualified as a coach in all three sports.
 A lifelong coarse and game angler, Clive now spends almost every weekend chasing Tench, Carp and Pike on his local river systems in East Sussex.

-Having been taught fishing by his grandfather in the canals around Derby, he followed a career in international finance and commodity trading but always continued fishing across different disciplines.
+Having been taught fishing by his grandfather in the canals around Derby, Mark followed a career in international finance and commodity trading but always continued fishing across different disciplines.
 Having become fascinated by the aquatic environment over this period and eager to learn and understand more he read for a degree in Environmental Management at the University of Derby.
-Upon graduation he applied for the role of Environmental Campaigns manager at the Angling Trust shortly after its formation and has now become the Head of Freshwater.
+Upon graduation he applied for the role of Environmental Campaigns manager at the Angling Trust shortly after its formation and has now become the Head of Fisheries.

 Stuart has been the Head of Campaigns at the Angling Trust since January 2019.
 He covers all aspects of the Trust’s campaigning, focusing on work across government, the Environment Agency and Natural England, and through the media.